 ADR UK is piloting a mentoring scheme through ADR England, to support applicants to our Research Fellowship funding calls.
-All applicants to our open funding opportunity – for research using key ADR England flagship datasets – are invited to request a mentor through the pilot scheme.
+All applicants to our upcoming funding opportunity – for research using ADR England flagship datasets – are invited to request a mentor through the pilot scheme.
 This funding opportunity is due to open for applications in July 2023.

 This pilot mentoring programme will support researchers using linked administrative data who may have:

-little or no experience using linked administrative data, and/or
+- may have little or no experience using linked administrative data,

 - may have limited quantitative analysis skills,

 How to apply for a mentor

-If you are applying to the open ADR UK Research Fellowship opportunity and would like help to find a mentor to cost into your proposal, please email Research and Impact Manager, Bogusia Wojciechowska: Bogusia.Wojciechowska@esrc.ukri.org by 12 December 2022.
-If you are unable to meet this deadline but are still interested in an ADR UK mentor, please email by the fellowship application deadline of 24 January 2023.
+If you are planning to apply to the upcoming ADR UK Research Fellowship opportunity and would like help to find a mentor to cost into your proposal, please email ADRFellowships@esrc.ukri.org by 4 September 2023.
+Please adhere to this deadline so that your mentor has sufficient time to review your application and write a letter of support.

 Mentors will be drawn from the pool of current and former ADR UK Research Fellows.
 Applicants will receive profiles of available mentors and select their top three choices.
 ADR UK will then match the mentees with mentors, depending on the availability of mentors.
 We cannot guarantee that a match will be made.